Measuring the metacognition of AI: Results

 In all cases, the models displayed substantial meta-$d'$ across tasks, but always suboptimal (the 95\% CIs of the posteriors over $\log M_{ratio}$ do not overlap 0 and fall entirely outside the defined ROPE; see the Methods for details).

 In task A, the $M_{ratio}$ of GPT-5 is significantly larger than that of DeepSeek-V3.2-Exp ($\Delta M_{ratio} = 0.16$, where $\Delta M_{ratio}$ denotes the difference in $M_{ratio}$).
-Mistral-Medium-2508's $M_{ratio}$ is larger than that of DeepSeek-V3.2-Exp ($\Delta M_{ratio} = 0.2$) and is not significantly different than that of GPT-5.
-In task B, GPT-5's $M_{ratio}$ is significantly greater than those of the other two models ($\Delta M_{ratio} = 0.21$ for DeepSeek-V3.2-Exp).
+Mistral-Medium-2508's $M_{ratio}$ is larger than that of DeepSeek-V3.2-Exp ($\Delta M_{ratio} = 0.2$), and is not significantly different than that of GPT-5.
+In task B, GPT-5's $M_{ratio}$ is significantly greater than those of the other two models ($\Delta M_{ratio} = 0.21$ for DeepSeek-V3.2-Exp and $\Delta M_{ratio} = 0.09$ for Mistral-Medium-2508).
 However, the difference with Mistral-Medium-2508 is practically inconclusive.
 Mistral-Medium-2508's $M_{ratio}$ is also significantly larger than that of DeepSeek-V3.2-Exp, yet at a practically inconclusive level.
-In task C, GPT-5 shows an $M_{ratio}$ larger than those of the other models.
+In task C, GPT-5 shows an $M_{ratio}$ larger than that of the other models.
 However, these differences are practically inconclusive.
 The $M_{ratio}$ values of DeepSeek-V3.2-Exp and Mistral-Medium-2508 do not differ significantly.

+For these comparisons, AUC2 closely follows $M_{ratio}$ (in tasks A and C, the differences in AUC2 between GPT-5 and Mistral-Medium-2508, and between Mistral-Medium-2508 and DeepSeek-V3.2-Exp are statistically significant but practically negligible), suggesting that the possible contamination by $d'$ does not drive the observed differences in AUC2 between models.
+This would be expected given that $d'$ remains relatively similar between models.
+That said, in task C, GPT-5's $d'$ is much larger than that of the other models.
+However, this gap does not distort the conclusion drawn from AUC2, since differences in metacognitive efficiency—tracked by $M_{ratio}$—already pointed in the same direction (i.e., GPT-5's $M_{ratio}$ is also higher than that of the other models).

-Across tasks, the $M_{ratio}$ values of GPT-5 and DeepSeek-V3.2-Exp do not differ significantly.
-By contrast, for Mistral-Medium-2508, $M_{ratio}$ varies significantly across tasks, specifically between task A and task B, and between task A and task C, with $\Delta M_{ratio} = 0.13$ and $\Delta M_{ratio} = 0.20$, respectively.
+Let us now turn to the differences across tasks for the same model which is the dimension where $d'$ vary the most.
+Across tasks, the $M_{ratio}$ of GPT-5 and DeepSeek-V3.2-Exp do not differ significantly.
+In contrast, their AUC2 differ significantly in a way that mirrors $d'$ (see \Cref{fig:meta_d}).
+Accordingly, AUC2 and $d'$ were highly correlated as anticipated (Spearman correlation: $r_s = 0.9 $, $p < 0.002$).
+For Mistral-Medium-2508, $M_{ratio}$ varies significantly between task A and task B, and between task A and task C, with $\Delta M_{ratio} = 0.13$ and $\Delta M_{ratio} = 0.20$, but not between task B and task C. All the corresponding pairwise values of AUC2 differ significantly.